 Motivational enhancement therapy (MET)

-Motivational enhancement therapy is a client-centered counseling approach which focuses on the patient’s motivation to change.
+Motivational enhancement therapy is a client-centered counseling approach that focuses on the patient’s motivation to change.
 The overall behavior of the addicted person is evaluated and steps are taken to change the self-destructive behavior of the individual.
-In few cases, the addicted person might have a wish to become sober but this wish is buried, fearing withdrawal symptoms and due to lack of counseling.
+In a few cases, the addicted person might have a wish to become sober but this wish is buried, fearing withdrawal symptoms and due to lack of counseling.
 Each session of the MET provokes the hidden desires within the individual to achieve a sober life.
-With each proceeding sessions, people get a high level of motivation and a clear insight on their road to recovery.
+With each proceeding session, people get a high level of motivation and clear insight on their road to recovery.
 Research also shows that individuals who attended the MTP sessions reduced their substance abuse levels.
 Motivational enhancement therapy produced long-term sobriety by helping people change their thoughts and behaviors.